Code Generation for Deep Learning Networks Targeting ARM Mali GPUs

 Deep Learning Toolbox Model for MobileNet-v2 Network support package.

-GPU Coder Interface for Deep Learning Libraries support package.
+GPU Coder Interface for Deep Learning support package.
 To install the support packages, select the support package from the MATLAB® Add-Ons menu.

 ARM Compute Library for computer vision and machine learning must be installed on the target hardware.
 For information on the supported versions of the compilers and libraries, see Installing Prerequisite Products.